danyeaw/presentations/proposals/2020-pycon_ci-cd-automate-python-workflow.md

 I gave a similar presentation at the Michigan Python meetup in November 2019 and I received really great feedback about it.
-The talk ran to the approximate timing a similar outline, and I am confident in the timing and the content.
+The talk ran to the approximate timing for a similar outline, and I am confident in the timing and the content.
 I am also scheduled to discuss similar content as this talk on the [Test & Code podcast](https://testandcode.com/) in January 2020.